johnsvds/trg/README.md

 * confluent-kafka

-The simmulator utilizes a kafka consumer which receives a json file with the following stracture:
+The simmulator utilizes a kafka consumer which receives a json file with the following structure:
 ```json
 {
     "trip_id": "bbd0e608d3b0488098cce7700e415c69",